kevyabdi/Videotolink/replit.md

-# Telegram File Saver Bot - Premium Edition
+# Telegram File Saver Bot

 ## Overview

-This is a Telegram bot built with Python and Pyrogram that provides file storage and sharing capabilities with a comprehensive premium user system.
-The bot allows users to upload files and receive permanent shareable download links, with enhanced features for premium users including unlimited uploads and no waiting periods.
+This is a Telegram bot built with Python and Pyrogram that provides file storage and sharing capabilities with session recovery and premium features.
+The bot allows users to upload files and receive permanent sharing links, using Telegram's infrastructure for file hosting.
+The system includes robust session management, user statistics tracking, and admin controls.

 ## User Preferences